 As discussed in Section 4.1 of the 2005 LRDP EIR, scenic vistas may generally be described in two ways: panoramic views (visual access to a large geographic area, for which the field of view can be wide and extend into the distance) and focal views (visual access to a particular object, scene, setting, or feature of interest).
 Sweeping panoramic views of the Box Springs Mountains are considered a scenic vista.
-Since no specific focal views of the Box Springs Mountains from the East Campus were identified, the 2005 LRDP EIR concluded that scenic vistas for the campus are limited to panoramic views of the Box Springs Mountains from the Box Springs Mountains of the Box Springs Mountains are limited to panoramic views of the Box Springs Mountains are limited to the southeast hills.
+Since no specific focal views of the Box Springs Mountains from the East Campus were identified, the 2005 LRDP EIR concluded that scenic vistas for the campus are limited to panoramic views of the Box Springs Mountains from publicly accessible viewpoints.
+On-campus, publicly accessible, panoramic views of the Box Springs Mountains are limited to the southeast hills.
 Views of the Box Springs Mountains are otherwise largely obstructed by existing campus structures and mature vegetation, as is the case for the project site; see Photos 1 and 2 below.